 The National Stock Exchange of India Limited is the country’s leading financial exchange, with headquarters in Mumbai.
-It was incorporated in 1992 and, since then, has evolved into an advanced, automated, electronic system offering trading facilities to investor across the country.
+It was incorporated in 1992 and, since then, has evolved into an advanced, automated, electronic system offering trading facilities to investors across the country.

 It was also the first stock exchange in the country to introduce electronic trading facilities, thus facilitating the integration of investors throughout the country into a single base.

-Additionally, an order-driven market also offers more transparency to investors by displaying every buy and sell order in the trading system.
-These orders in NSE are placed via brokers who often provide customers with an online trading facility.
+Additionally, an order-driven market offers investors more transparency by displaying every buy and sell order in the trading system.
+These orders in NSE are placed via stockbrokers, who often provide customers with an online trading facility.

 National Stock Exchange’s flagship index is the Nifty50 which represents about 63% of the total quantum of market capitalisation listed under it.
 This index covers approximately 12 sectors of the economy under 50 variable stocks.